 AppMaps are files containing data representing the runtime behavior of an application.
-AppMaps can be displayed as visual maps, showing everything that the application did at runtime while AppMap was recording.
+AppMaps can be displayed as visual maps and sequence diagrams, showing everything that the application did at runtime while AppMap was recording.

 AppMaps record all the HTTP requests, function calls, SQL database queries, and other important events that occurred while the application runs.

 AppMaps can be analyzed and searched to follow execution traces, locate dependencies, debug behavior, and much more.
 Developers being onboarded to a new code base can use AppMaps to navigate the application in a visual way.